Are you struggling with a child who has difficulty standing up for himself?

 Naturally, there are times where you will need to set limits (“No, you can’t have Fruit Rollups for dinner”).
 But making choices is a part of learning to be assertive.

 Give your young toddler clothing options.
 (Limit it to two or three or you will be there all day.
 TRUST ME.)
-Or let your preschool or grade school child choose what he wants to eat a restaurant and even place his own order.
+Or let your preschool or grade school child choose what he wants to eat at a restaurant and even place his own order.
 A high schooler can take on even more responsibility by choosing the college he wants to attend, how he will pay for it, and so on.

 In a similar vein, allow your child to make his own mistakes.
 If he makes mistakes, he will ultimately learn from them and increase his ability to assert himself in the long run.